 Start by asking yourself the following questions:

-Kill all the power to the 5th wheel.
+Step 1: Kill all the power to the 5th wheel.
 If it is plugged into external power, turn off the breakers at the pedestal and remove the shore cord from the external receptacle.
-If you have a generator make sure it is not programmed to start automatically when it senses a low battery or loss
+If you have a generator make sure it is not programmed to start automatically when it senses a low battery or loss of external power.

-Set the ammeter to the appropriate amp range.
-Step 4:
+Step 3: Set the ammeter to the appropriate amp range.

 If the reading is lower but the circuit breaker trips and is very hot then replace the circuit breaker after you have turned off all power the RV (see step 1).

 If the reading is higher but the circuit breaker is warm when it tripped, it may indicate you have an overload situation.

 Your other problem with a blown fuse should not be related to the circuit breaker problem since DC and AC power is never connected together.
 My guess is that the truck is causing the problem through some feed back from the truck electrical system.
 This problem could take a long time to diagnose.
 My suggestion is that you seek some help from a qualified service center or technician.

 Please let us know the outcome, so others can benefit from your experience.
 We also like to know if the suggestions offered here are of any help.